-Skin is the largest organ on our body, made up of several different components, including water, protein, lipids and different minerals and chemicals.
-It takes a lot to protect you, too: just about six pounds (that’s roughly how much your skin would weigh by itself).
-Throughout your life your skin will change, for better or worse.
-In fact, your skin will regenerate itself approximately every 27 days.
-Proper care and treatment is essential to maintaining the health and vitality of this crucial protection.
+Skin is the largest organ on our body, made up of several different parts, including water, protein, lipids (fats), and different minerals and chemicals.
+Throughout your life, your skin will change, for better or worse.
+In fact, your skin regenerates itself approximately every 27 days.
+It’s very important to treat your skin properly to maintain the health and vitality of this crucial organ.

 This information serves as an overview only, and should not replace a professional’s advice.

 During the hustle and bustle of your daily routines, it’s easy to skip that glass of water or to skip cleaning.
 Over time, though, those bad habits can take a toll on your skin.
 Each day, you should be sure to provide your skin with:

 Thorough cleansing, twice a day.
 At night, make sure you remove all your make-up and cleanse properly before going to bed.

 Moisturizing.
 This is a necessary step even for those who have oily skin.
 There are plenty of moisturizers on the market that are oil-free.

 Sun protection, sun protection, sun protection.
 It is absolutely crucial to protect your skin from harmful UVA and UVB light rays.
 Sunscreen (SPF 30 or higher) is recommended every day.
 This will help prevent sun damage, skin cancers, and wrinkles.